Q: What is the cut-off date for enrolments?

 Q: Do I have to purchase any unit readers.

-A: No. Unit readers will be sent out after enrolment has been confirmed.
-You will need to have an updated postal address as delays will occur if sent to an incorrect or old address.
+A: No. Unit readers are free for flexible learning students.
 Some units do not have a printed unit reader and will be available for download on the Moodle site.

 Q: Can I pick up my unit reader?

 A: Yes.
-Please contact the Philosophy Flexible Learning office and arrange for a time and day to pick up your unit reader.
+Please contact the Philosophy Flexible Learning office and arrange for a time and day to pick up your unit reader from:

 Q: Do I have to purchase textbooks?